BDC Hamburger Icon

 Bad business debt examples include the following:

-• Debt you can’t pay back: When you take on more debt than you can pay back, it’s a bad business debt.
+• Debt you can’t repay: When you take on more debt than you can pay back, it’s a bad business debt.
+This practice can lead to financial strain and a loss of credibility with lenders and investors.

 • Acquired bad debt: A business acquires bad debt when the money it’s owed becomes unrecoverable.
-When a debt cannot be collected, it is deemed worthless to the creditor.
-When filing taxable income, businesses deduct their bad debts either in full or in part.
+If a customer can’t pay what they owe, the debt is deemed worthless to the creditor.
+While businesses can deduct bad debts in full or in part when filing taxable income, these situations still represent a financial loss.

 How to create a plan for taking on healthy debt

-Creating the right plan to amass healthy debt for your business may involve speaking with a business accountant or financial professional or hiring a chief financial officer.
-If you’re not a financial expert but are considering taking on debt to grow your business, an expert finance team can help you move in the right direction.
+Creating the right plan to take on healthy debt for your business may involve hiring a certified public accountant or getting advice from another trusted financial professional.
+Working with an expert accounting and finance team can help you move in the right direction.

 “Review [your] financials holistically with a financial professional at the end of each month,” Taggar advised.
-He noted that you shouldn’t just look into the numbers.
-Instead, dive into fundamental business metrics to assess your business’ condition and lay out a realistic financing plan.
+He emphasized that you shouldn’t only examine the numbers superficially.
+Instead, dive into fundamental business metrics to evaluate your business’s condition and develop a realistic financing plan.

-If you don’t have access to ― or a budget for ― financial professionals, do your best to assess your situation realistically, create a solid plan for the capital and assess your growth properly.
+If you don’t have access to a budget for financial professionals, do your best to assess your situation realistically, create a solid plan for the capital you secure and assess your growth properly.
 However, Taggar advised companies to be wary of situations where projected growth doesn’t align with the debt.

 “If you took on a level of debt based on growth assumptions that proved to be optimistic [but] growth slows and you’re slow to react, you can be left in a fatal situation,” Taggar warned.